Code-Institute-Submissions/frontend-milestone-project-3/README.md

 1 - JQuery.
 For this project I wanted to implement a hover effect that produced a different image depending on which continent they were hovering over on the navbar.

-2 -Google Maps API.
+2 - Google Maps API.
 Within each element of the navbar there is a google map.
 This map is zoomed to the respective continent and on there are markers showing each destination I have written about.
 I did this by using the google maps api and wrote the code in js to add markers to the maps.

+3 - Balsamiq.
+I used the Balsamiq tool to sketch out some layout designs before starting this project.
 ## Testing

 Throughout this project I was self testing all the code I was writing by viewing and updating the site in the browser.
 It was important to me that I monitored how the site looked all on device sizes.
 While this created many difficulties my main source of testing was running through the features and UX myself while the site was in different device widths.